This is the Best Crockpot Beer, Brats, and Onions recipe you will ever make.

 Most of my family lives in Wisconsin.
 Besides the Packers, Wisconsin is known for their beer, brats, and cheese.
 In this recipe, I am going to teach you the tricks I have learned on how to cook the most delicious crockpot beer brats and onions you will ever make!

 I was fortunate again to be asked to write an article for City View Magazine in Fayetteville, NC.
 It is such a beautiful magazine and it is so exciting to have an opportunity to see my recipes and food photography in print!
 I was asked to create recipes cooking with wine and beer for their Food & Wine Issue.
-This was such a fun article to write and it was a no brainer to develop a Beer Brats and Onions recipe.
+This was such a fun article to write.
+I also included my Easy Cheesy Jalapeño Beer Bread Recipe.

 Wisconsin natives have their own tricks to making the perfect brats.
 Some people cook them in beer and onions before grilling them and others grill the brats first.
 I prefer grilling my brats first to lock in the crispy skin.

 I then cook them in my crockpot long and slow in my beer sauce to let the brats and onions absorb that amazing beer flavor.